-The Mazars Internal Audit annual report covered the period 1 April 2018 to 31 March 2019 and will be reported to and considered by the JARAP in July 2019.
-The key messages in that report are include here within this Annual Governance Statement.
+The Mazars Internal Audit annual report covered the period 1 April 2019 to 31 March 2020 and will be reported to and considered by the JARAP in July 2020.
+The key messages in that report are included here within this Annual Governance Statement.

-The Internal Audit opinions included within their annual report for both the Police and Crime Commissioner and the Chief Constable for 2018-19 were as follows:
+The Internal Audit opinions included within their annual report for both the Police and Crime Commissioner and the Chief Constable for 2019-20 were as follows:

-"From the Internal Audit work undertaken in compliance with the Public Sector Internal Audit Standards (PSIAS) for the year ending 31st March 2019, we can provide the following opinions":
+"Based on the Internal Audit work undertaken for Leicestershire to date, in compliance with the Public Sector Internal Audit Standards (PSIAS) for the year ending 31st March 2020, we can provide the following opinions:"